Protein Mug Cake

 - Grease a small cereal bowl or deep mug and set aside.

-- In a mixing bowl, combine the protein powder, coconut flour, baking powder, granulated sweetener and cocoa powder and mix well.
+- In a large mug or microwave-safe cereal bowl, combine the protein powder, coconut flour, baking powder, granulated sweetener, and cocoa powder and mix well.

-- In a separate bowl, whisk the egg with the milk and pour into the dry mixture and mix until fully incorporated.
+- Add the whisked egg and milk into the dry mixture and mix until fully incorporated.
 Top with chocolate chips if desired.

 - Microwave for 60 seconds and remove from microwave and enjoy immediately.